romychab/effects-hilt-plugin/README.md

 - control navigation in view-model
 - show an alert dialog and get the user choice in view-model

-This plugin allow you safely interacting with activity from the view-model.
+This plugins allow you safely interacting with activity from the view-model.

 1. Define one or more interfaces of side-effects: